sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

 **After having completed this chapter you will be able to:**

-* Explain the concept of layers in the context of docker containers and images
+* Explain the concept of layers in the context of Docker containers and images
 * Use the command line to restart and re-attach to an exited container
 * Create a new image with `docker commit`
 * List locally available images with `docker image ls`
 * Run a command inside a container non-interactively
 * Use `docker image inspect` to get more information on an image
 * Use the command line to prune dangling images and stopped containers
-* Rename and tag a docker image
+* Rename and tag a Docker image
-* Push a newly created image to dockerhub
+* Push a newly created image to Docker Hub
 * Use the option `--mount` to bind mount a host directory to a container

 ## Material